Glow is always the goal.

 That said, make sure the moisturizer you use is ideal for your skin type.
 Oilier skin types favor a light gel texture, while drier skin usually responds better to rich, heavier moisturizers.

-4. Hydrate inside and out
+5. Hydrate all over, inside & out

-In addition to taking in all the fluid that you need, you should hydrate from the outside by moisturizing daily.
-This will help stop your skin from feeling tight, and will provide lasting hydration throughout the day when your skin most needs it.
+In addition to taking in all the fluid that you need, hydrate from the outside by moisturizing daily.
+This will help stop your skin from feeling tight and provide lasting hydration throughout the day when your skin most needs it.

-5. Get strict with your sunscreen
+6. Get strict with your sunscreen